Evidence summary (Updated 2022)

 Strength of recommendation

-Whilst there is no statistically significant evidence to support an improvement in general health in those with OA undertaking regular physical activity, there is certainly no evidence of harm.
-Moreover, many with OA may report improved general health due to the recognised improvements in pain, function and stiffness when undertaking regular physical activity.
+Whilst there is limited statistically significant evidence to support an improvement in general health in those with OA undertaking regular physical activity, there is certainly no or little evidence of harm.